overturetool/overturetool.github.io/index.md

 <!--The Overture project is a community-based project aimed at developing open-source tools to support the modelling and analysis of the design and development of computer-based systems.
 The Overture project is focused on supporting the modelling method [VDM: The Vienna Development Method](http://www.vdmportal.org/) which is a set of modelling techniques that have a long and successful history of use in both research and industrial application.-->

-The Overture community  supports the modelling method *The Vienna Development Method (VDM)* which is a set of modelling techniques that have a long and successful history of use in both research and industrial application.
+The Overture community supports the modelling method *The Vienna Development Method (VDM)* which is a set of modelling techniques that have a long and successful history in both research and industrial application in the development of computer-based systems.

 <!-- It does so by providing documentation, teaching material, and at the heart of the project is the development of the Overture Tool. -->